yi-zhang-compbio-lab/yi-zhang-compbio-lab.github.io/index.md

 ### Yi Zhang, Ph.D.
 **Starting Jan 2024, Yi is an Assistant Professor at [Duke University][Duke] in the [Department of Neurosurgery][DukeNeurosurgery] and [Department of Biostatistics and Bioinformatics][DukeBB].** Yi obtained PhD in Bioengineering with [Dr. Jun S. Song][SongLab] at [University of Illinois at Urbana-Champaign][UIUC].
 She joined [Dr. X. Shirley Liu][LiuLab]'s lab and with co-mentors [Dr. Myles Brown][MylesLab] and [Dr. Xihong Lin][LinLab], as a Research Fellow at [Department of Data Science, Dana-Farber Cancer Institute][DFCI] and [Harvard University School of Public Health][HSPH].
 She has been developing integrative genomic methods to identify functional gene regulatory mechanisms behind disease-associated human genetic variants.
 She has been developing machine learning methods that leverage large-scale single-cell datasets to understand cell states in tumor microenvironment.
 Her ongoing work include deep learning modeling of single-cell and spatial transcriptomics, and statistical models that combines statistical genetics and functional genomics.

-{% include linebreaker.html%}
+{% include spareline.html%}
-**Postdocs and Students interested in computational biology, machine learning, bioinformatics, cancer genomics, human genetics, and immunology - Welcome to join us!
+**Postdocs and Students** interested in computational biology, machine learning, bioinformatics, cancer genomics, single-cell multi-omics, spatial transcriptomics, human genetics, and immunology - **Welcome to join us!
 [Contact]**

 {% include linebreaker.html%}